feg-lab/feg-lab.github.io/index.md

 ---
 ---

-# Molecular basis of adaptive traits and evolutionary change.
+# Molecular basis of adaptive traits and evolutionary change

 We are a group of scientists at Nord University who want to understand the mechanisms that create and maintain phenotypic diversity from the molecular to the species level.
-We study natural populations using functional genomics tools and population genomic approaches, as well as common-garden experiments.
+We combine the study of natural populations with common-garden experiments, functional genomics tools and population genomic approaches.
 Our favourite organisms are salmonids due to their amazing diversity in adaptions and life history traits.

 {% include section.html %}